I say the capital gains tax loophole is immoral and stupid. You

 3) Now suppose you're a hard-working parent who made some millions and left it in trust funds for your kids and grandkids.
 Would you want your trust fund babies to not pay their way, to not pay their fair share, to just be value-sucking parasites on society?
 Is that your moral vision of a happy society for them to live in, and a happy well-balanced bunch of descendants?
 (I'm being sarcastic, because those qualities would make your descendants worse, less balanced, more self-absorbed, entitled, and parasitic, more repulsive and disconnected in their isolated insulated enclaves of wealth where their servant class sucks up to them and nobody lives in the real world.
 Believe me, I've seen it.)
 So, no, I don't think so.
 Everyone knows the second generation falls back to zero, and the third generation is like Caligula, Nero, or Commodus.
 The moral and upstanding original matriarchs and patriarchs that I know are actually extremely concerned and eager for their descendants to be positive contributors to society, to know the value of a dollar, to have the character to take on real work.
 These progenitors just don't know how to do it; they weren't raised rich like their kids.
 We, the rest of us, have to help them, actually, by connecting their wobbling descendants to reality, to society, to responsibility.
 Believe you me, Grandpa Warbucks did not strive and struggle and achieve in order to have, and he does not want, a bunch of slacker descendants.
 And even if there were such a wierd and lopsided duck up at the top of one or some few family trees, it's not a respectable position, we would have no call to listen to it.

-Now some of those cheating scumbags, that we may call Republicans, or New Democrats, or their puppet tools in the media, might counter this and argue that trust fund babies should be allowed to pay less than working people because that's what their hardworking ancestors worked to achieve.
+Now some of those cheating scumbags, that we may call Republicans, or New Democrats, or their puppet tools in the media (who get paid for doing their job), might counter this and argue that trust fund babies should be allowed to pay less than working people because that's what their hardworking ancestors worked to achieve.
 We should make it easier to achieve that particular dream.
 This is what on the farm we politely refer to as horsesh*t.
 Did you get it?
 If not please re-read the previous paragraph.
 Now, can you explain it to others?
 I hope so.

-Please do, because if reasonable people don't start speaking up, we're all going to look like an angry mob of redneck guntoting reactionary nativist ignorance-worshipping suckers for a Florida real estate developer sales pitch.
-No, we can't let shysters run the show any more.
+Please do, because if reasonable people don't start speaking up, we're all going to look like an angry mob of redneck guntoting reactionary nativist ignorance-worshipping suckers for a Florida real estate developer phony sales pitch.
+Really, can we seriously allow shysters to run the show any more?

 4) Lately I've heard this one: Reduce tax on investors to increase employment.
 God no. These self-interested fakes, and well-paid mouthpieces of the wealthy, are out busy arguing that investments should be taxed at a lower rate because investments can potentially create employment.
 More hogwash.
 Here's what actually happens.
 Senator George Mitchell (a Democrat!) retires and goes on a speaking tour under his Senators Get Money LLC, pays himself a little salary (<10%) for the rigorous labors of his larynx at the podium, and receives millions as "capital gains" because his LLC was such a great, wise, sparkling Investment and it miraculously just made So Much Money.
 George: Hey, all I did was put in a few hundred bucks for LLC formation documents to create this amazing investment, and now look what it's suddenly worth, I've been such a great entrepreneur and so wisely directed the labors of my employee George Mitchell.